swibcon/swib.org/var/html/swib22/coc.md

-Our conference is dedicated to providing a harassment- and discrimination-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, ethnic background, religion or belief (or lack thereof), social background, or technology choices.
+Our conference is dedicated to providing a harassment- and discrimination-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, ethnic background, religion or belief (or absence thereof), social background, or technology choices.
 We do not tolerate threatening behaviour, violence or any type of harassment of conference participants.
 Sexual language and imagery is not appropriate for any conference venue, including talks,